Mostafa-mvd/Linear/README.md

-# Linear
+# LikedList
-you can run it from source file and use it to learn about these phrases.
+This project is about linked list and you can use this project to see codes and learn how the fuctions of linked list work. check the source file and run it.